mk-fg/reliable-discord-client-irc-daemon/README.docker-permissions.md

-Again, note that those are uid/gid values *inside* the container, which can be different on host system if something like userns-remap mode is enabled in docker/podman/etc. It can be enabled by default there.
+Again, note that those are uid/gid values *inside* the container, which can be different on host system if something like userns-remap mode is enabled in docker/podman/etc.
+And it might be enabled there for distro/setup or by default in the future.

 rdircd in this docker configuration needs its volume directory to be writable, to create and change files in there.